-Perform 10-20 total controlled lunges for 5-10 lunges each leg.
+The lunge matrix is a series of lunges in different directions, stretching and mobilizing different muscles and joints.
+Perform 5–10 lunges on each leg, for 10–20 total controlled reps of each type of lunge.
 You may alternate your lunges from left to right or you may do all your lunges on one leg then lunge with the other leg.
 Do whatever feels best.
 You should be able to lunge out and return to your starting position in a stable way.
 Experiment with short-, medium-, and long-range lunges to ensure good control.

-Do one rep of each of the following lunges:
+Do one set of reps of each of the following lunges in the matrix:

 Forward Lunge With Overhead Reach: Lunge forward and reach high overhead as your foot hits the ground.
 You should feel a stretch in the hip flexor of the trail leg.
+Keep your front knee aligned over your foot.
 The overhead reach will create a good stretch through the abs and further stretch in the rear leg.

 Same-Side Lateral Lunge: Lunge directly sideways while keeping both feet forward.
 Keep the knee stacked over the foot of the lunging leg.
 You should feel a groin stretch in the trail leg.
 Reach your hands high overhead for more groin stretch.